Mike Jones, DVM – Hospital Director

 He is a founding member of the National Veterinary Laser Society and Past President of the Oklahoma Veterinary Medical Association for 2006.
 Dr. Jones also helps and serves multiple rescue groups.

 His special interests include Cardiology, laser surgery, internal medicine, and ultrasonography.

 Dr. Yeagley, a 3rd generation native Tulsan, graduated from Oologah-Talala High School in 1994.
 He holds a degree in business management and economics from Baker University in Baldwin City, Kansas.
 While at Baker University, Dr. Yeagley studied abroad at Harlaxton University in England.
 Dr. Yeagley attended the University of Notre Dame Law School and practiced law in Philadelphia, Pennsylvania.
 Dr. Yeagley then returned to his native Oklahoma in 2003 and later earned a degree in veterinary medicine from Oklahoma State University.
 Upon graduation, Dr. Yeagley was selected for advanced studies as an Oklahoma State University Small Animal Medicine and Surgery intern.
 As an intern, Dr. Yeagley published a noted article in the journal of the American Veterinary Medical Association and has lectured on the canine parasites classified under the Babesia genus.
 After his internship, he published an additional article on Babesia in the journal Veterinary Clinical Pathology.
 Dr. Yeagley has also lectured on the changing landscape of the law and veterinary medicine.
 Dr. Yeagley joined Woodland West Animal Hospital in 2010.

 Dr. Yeagley, together with his amazing wife, run a small farm in Collinsville.
-Dr. Yeagley has a daughter, Maeve, and two sons, Cormac and Jack.
+Dr. Yeagley has a daughter, Maeve, and three sons, Cormac, Jack and Everett.
 In his spare time, he enjoys fly fishing, canoeing, hiking, music and spending time with his wife and children.